Last Modified: 3/1/2019

 • Members’ utilization statistics and practice patterns must demonstrate that they compare favorably to those of their peers in the same specialty and practice.

 • Members must not be the subject of an active investigation by law enforcement agencies.

-• Members must not be the subject of a contractor fraud referral to law enforcement for investigation/prosecution.
+• Members must not be the subject of a Contractor fraud referral to law enforcement for investigation/prosecution.

-• Candidates must be nominated by their societies in writing.
-The contractor requests that the societies nominate two candidates for each position.
+• Candidates should be nominated by their societies in writing or by email.
+The Contractor requests that the societies nominate two (2) candidates for each position.
 The standard term will be three years; however, societies may nominate their representatives for an additional term, at the discretion of the CMD.
-Nominees should represent the broad practice of the entire organization.
+Periodically, the CMD will confirm the CAC membership with each society.

 Note: The above requirements will be verified prior to acceptance of new members.
 If existing members, at some point, do not meet the criteria, they will be temporarily or permanently removed.
 In the case of a temporary suspension or permanent removal, the alternate will be requested to attend.
 The respective medical society will also be contacted by the CMD.
 He or she will request a temporary or permanent replacement for their member.
 This new member will then be subject to the above screening process.